MrT3313/CREATE-ELECTRON-FOUNDATION/.github/pull_request_template.md

 - [ ] I have run `make laf` to lint and format my code
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] I have run `make batch-test` to ensure all existing and new tests pass
-- [ ] Any dependent changes have been merged and published in downstream modules